ParadisecPlatform/repository/README.md

 ## Getting setup

--   `Docker containers and docker-compose` are used to run the development environment so if you don't have them then install them now.
+-   `Docker containers and docker-compose` are used to run the development environment.
 -   You will need an OCFL filesystem @ `$PWD/ocfl-repository` which will be mounted in to the UI container and available at `/repository`.
 An OCFL repository is not included with this code.

 ## Starting the development environment